Long-Range Transportation Plan

 - An air quality conformity determination, which demonstrates that the LRTP is consistent with the State Implementation Plan for attaining air quality standards

-The MPO develops a new LRTP every four years, so that it will be responsive to the region’s continuously evolving needs.
-The current LTRP is entitled Paths to a Sustainable Region.
-It was adopted by the MPO on September 22, 2011, and was approved by the Federal Transit Administration and the Federal Highway Administration on November 30, 2011.
+The current LRTP, Paths to a Sustainable Region, was adopted by the MPO on September 22, 2011, and was approved by the Federal Transit Administration and the Federal Highway Administration on November 30, 2011.
 An amendment to Paths to a Sustainable Region was adopted by the MPO on June 28, 2012, and approved by the federal agency partners on October 12, 2012.
+A second amendment (pdf) (html) was endorsed by the MPO on July 25, 2013, and approved by the federal agency partners on September 30, 2013.
+A third amendment (pdf) (html) was endorsed by the MPO on November 7, 2013, and submitted to the federal agency partners for approval.

 The LRTP Archive contains older LRTPs.